LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 - [How to Be a Better Manager by Remembering 5 Simple Phrases](https://getlighthouse.com/blog/how-to-be-a-better-manager/) - by Lighthouse.
 Takeaway: They are, “...that sounds important to you, let me write that down” (helps you keep your promises, and is a signal that you value what they said); "...what can we each do by next time to make progress on this?”; “Yes and...”; "...tell me about the last time that happened"; "...together...”

+- [How to Get to the Core by Asking the Right Questions](https://www.tombartel.me/blog/how-to-get-to-the-core/) - by Tom Bartel.
+Takeaway: Asking why, listening to someone before making assumptions and stating them, and achieving buy-in are critical to getting someone to adapt their behavior.
+Mistakes like suggestive questions, "you have to fix it" messaging and inflexible plans will alienate and not solve the issue.

 - [Mental Models I Find Repeatedly Useful](https://medium.com/@yegg/mental-models-i-find-repeatedly-useful-936f1cc405d) - by Gabriel Weinberg.
 A comprehensive list of mental models to make you aware of biases and assumptions.

 - [A Note on Feedback](http://andrewspittle.com/2016/02/23/a-note-on-feedback/) - by Andrew Spittle.
 Takeaway: How to use the 3-2-1-Oh performance feedback chat, "a mix of a team member writing a self-assessment and a team lead writing a review.
 The conversation centers around answers to these bullet points: What are 3 things you’ve done well?
 What are 2 areas or skills you’d like to develop?
 What’s one way your team lead or Automattic itself can support you?
 And, oh, can you write a sentence or two about how you see your career developing?"